Aug 05, 2026

 FAQ

-1. Can I take vitamin C with food if I experience stomach upset?
+Can I take vitamin C with my morning coffee?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.